Quantum accessible information and classical entropy inequalities: Suggestions for proofs

 The condition $\dfrac{d}{ds}u(0)=0$ for a point $t_*=t$ and an arbitrary vector $a$ (that is, the point $t_*$ is critical) is satisfied if and only if for any $2\leq i\leq m$ it holds

-Let us denote $a=\ln t_{*,1}+\dfrac{\mu_0(p)\ln(2)}{\sqrt{t_{*,1}}}\Bigl(\sum\limits_{k=1}^m \sqrt{t_{*,k}}\Bigl),\ C=\mu_0(p)\ln(2)\Bigl(\sum\limits_{k=1}^m \sqrt{t_{*,k}}\Bigl)$.
+Let us denote $C_1=\mu_0(p)\Bigl(\sum\limits_{k=1}^m \sqrt{t_{*,k}}\Bigl), C_2=\log t_{*,1}+\dfrac{C_1}{\sqrt{t_{*,1}}} $.
 The equation

-has no more than two roots, since the derivatives of the right and left parts with respect to $s$ coincide only when $s=C^2/4$.
-But all the numbers $t_{*,1},...,t_{*,m}$ are solutions of the equation \eqref{Lem4_eq1}.
-Thus, among the values of $\{t_{*,i}\}$ there are no more than two different values, and the lemma is proved. \end{proof}
+has at most two roots, since the derivatives of the right and the left parts with respect to $s$ coincide only when $s=C_1^2/4$.
+But all the numbers $t_{*,1},...,t_{*,m}$ are solutions of the equation \eqref{ac_Lem2_eq1}.
+Thus, among the values of $\{t_{*,i}\}$ there are no more than two different values, hence the lemma follows. \end{proof}